jcchurch/APCSA_Prep/Slidedecks/01_Introduction.md

 ## From a High-Level Program to an Executable File

+Here are the steps that we take to write programs in Java.

-1. Create file containing the program with a text editor or IDE.
+1. Create ".java" file containing the program with a text editor or IDE.
 2. Run the Java Compiler to convert source program into Java Bytecode.
 This produces a new file called the Java Class file and will have the extension ".class".
 3. Run the Java Virtual Machine, which does two things:
     1. Converts the Java Bytecode into machine code.
 This is called **just-in-time compiling**.